spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 1. Cluster resources such as Virtual Machines (VMs) can be provisioned into an existing infrastructure (Gateways, VPCs, Subnets etc.) as part of static provisioning as well as new dedicated infrastructure as part of dynamic provisioning.

-2. Full support for EKS Fargate profiles
+2. Full support for EKS Fargate profiles.

-3. Spot instance support
+3. Spot instance support.

  ![eks_cluster_architecture.png](eks_cluster_architecture.png)